 Magic is authentic skiing, interesting trails, few skiers, a warm welcoming bunch of locals, even lively après ski bar at the homey base lodge.
-There’s one fixed grip quad (new in 2018) called “Black” and one “Red” double and ski trails often all to yourself.
+There’s one fixed grip quad “The Black Chair” and one “Red” double and ski trails often all to yourself.
 Magic’s moniker is Steeped in Tradition, and a dozen of the 39 trails are steep indeed, like Magician’s top pitch at 45-degrees.
 With 1,700’ vertical, there’s earthy glades like Disappearing Act, and gritty drops like Slide of Hans.
 But families will also find gorgeous groomed cord on Show Off, Hocus Pocus, Talisman and Sorcerer (kids love the magic theme).

 Magic opened in 1960, and its rustic base lodge and 1970 vintage “Red” double chair to the 2,850’ summit are testament to classic old-fashion New England skiing.
 Your kids won’t disappear at Magic, everyone knows each other here.
 You can watch them tube in the Alacazaam Park while you enjoy après ski with live music at the upper floor Black Line Tavern – BLT to the Magic regulars.

 Magic is independent, and so is their limited schedule of lift operation Thursday – Sunday, with the exception that they will open midweek for “Powder Days” if they get 6 inches or more by 8am.
-Love that adaptation.
-Throwback Thursdays at Magic are just $29, unless it snows 6-inches – as previously stated – then Powder Day $74 rates apply.
+Love that adaptation, and $59 rates apply.

 The Magic spell over the past 60 years has been up and down for this ski area, founded in 1960 by Swiss ski instructor Hans Thoren, who dubbed this a “Little Corner of Switzerland.”
 In 1996 a group of investors bought the ski area that had been closed for five years following Bromley’s ownership.
 In 2012, Magic sold shares to loyal skiers to invest in the mountain, much like Mad River Glen. in 2016, Magic sold to a few owners.